elmontagne/coinmover_bybit/README.md

 sleeptime = after how many minutes you want to run this again
 discord_webhook = your webhook if you want to use discord notifications
 maxmargin = maximum percentage of margin in use.
 Above this set number there won't be transferred any funds

+## thanks
+Special thanks to https://github.com/triat for very valuable input improving the script!

 Feeling the need to support me?
 0x12469989c0f3b38F0f230F94b58e852249cFC9DD (BEP20/ERC20).